Vindication As A Caregiver

 December 31, 2012 by survivor

-There are several positives to be learnt in being a spouse caregiver of an intersex.Equal Human Rights
+There are several positives to be learnt in being a spouse caregiver of intersex.Equal Human Rights

 1) Your innocent children suffer because you did not report the crimes and speak the truth out of threats and compassion.
 That does not mean the crimes did not occur.
 The perpetrators are free while the innocent children are getting the punishment.
 All the “do good one liners” come to a standstill because no one cares about the TRUTH or the gruesome plight of the innocent children.
 Instead of dying from this trauma, one lives to fight for justice and EQUAL RIGHTS.